ShifaRestuf/iNumaki-Tv/README.md

 - All Watchlist & History is saved locally – I don’t have any server to save your watch & history 🤣 So don’t worry.

 ## Open Source
-Source code is available at github ( https://github.com/amarullz/AnimeTV ).
+Source code is a Discord https://discord.com/invite/RRjfaHrNmz ).
 Release of source code may make *source website* prevent this apps to run, but hope it work fine for long, and you will help me update it when it break 😂.

 And Please Contribute your bugfixes, reports & suggestions for next better update.
 If you find it useful, donation is welcome.